awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2016 or 2019, do the following on your instance before proceeding:

    1. Uninstall the EC2Config service\.
-For more information, see [Stopping, restarting, deleting, or uninstalling EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.
+For more information, see [Stop, restart, delete, or uninstall EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.

    1. Install the EC2Launch service\.
-For more information, see [Installing the latest version of EC2Launch](ec2launch-download.md)\.
+For more information, see [Install the latest version of EC2Launch](ec2launch-download.md)\.

    1. Install the AWS Systems Manager SSM Agent\.
 For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.